unifiedjs/unifiedjs.github.io/doc/learn/create-an-editor.md

-We’ll use [xo][] as a linter, and [browserify][] as a bundler to compile our JavaScript with `require` calls to JavaScript that works in the browser (you can swap those out for your favourite linter and bundler).
+We’ll use [xo][] as a linter, and [browserify][] as a bundler to compile our JavaScript with `require` calls to JavaScript that works in the browser (you can swap those out for your favorite linter and bundler).

 ### Project structure